Active Substance: insulin lispro

 Why has Humalog been approved?

-The Committee for Medicinal products for Human Use (CHMP) decided that Humalog’s benefits are greater than its risks for the treatment of diabetes mellitus.
-They recommended that Humalog be given marketing authorisation.
+The Committee for Medicinal products for Human Use (CHMP) decided that Humalog’s benefits are greater than its risks for the treatment of patients with diabetes mellitus who require insulin for the maintenance of normal glucose homeostasis, and for the initial stabilisation of diabetes mellitus.
+The Committee recommended that Humalog be given marketing authorisation.

 Other information about Humalog

-The European Commission granted marketing authorisations valid throughout the European Union, for Humalog to Eli Lilly Netherland B.V. on 30 April 1996.
-This was renewed on 30 April 2001.
+The European Commission granted a marketing authorisation valid throughout the European Union for Humalog on 30 April 1996.